Taiwo Badmus

-Taiwo Hassan Badmus (born 3 July 1993) is a British/Irish professional basketball player who currently plays for Tindastóll of the Úrvalsdeild karla.
+Taiwo Hassan Badmus (born 3 July 1993) is a British/Irish professional basketball player.
 He played college basketball in the United States for Fairmont State University and University of Virginia's College at Wise.
 He is also a member of the Ireland national basketball team and represented them in the FIBA European Championships in the summer of 2018.
+In 2023, he helped Tindastóll to its first ever Icelandic championship.

 College career

 Fairmont State 2014–2016

 Two years at Fairmont State, his team went to two NCAA tournaments.
 Ranked #2 in the country for 10 weeks and ranked top 5 for 16 straight weeks, finished the year as #8 at NABC poll.

 Virginia–Wise 2016–2018

 Taiwo Badmus averaged a double double of 22 points and 10.5 rebounds per game for two years in a row at UVa-Wise.
 He led his team to two conference tournament appearances in his two years there.